Vintage USAlite RedHead Flashlights

 U.S. Electric Mfg.
 Corp.
 (1920-1960's)

-This gallery features a red-head not seen by most collectors.
+This gallery features a USALite redhead flashlight not seen by most collectors.
 In fact, if you've never been here before, there's maybe a couple more you haven't seen.
-I found another version, (not in my collection) only seen in an ad, that came in different colors.
+I found another version, (not in my collection) only seen in an advertisment, and they came in different colors.

-You'll see I have no version numbers, on the red-head flashlights listed here.
+You'll see I have no version numbers on the redhead flashlights listed here.
 The Flashlight Museum has version numbers on their website.
-They also show a flare red-head without a number?
-I have 5 red-heads not listed on their site, so I wouldn't have the version numbers for those, if there was any.
-Plus there are other red-heads not shown on the Flashlight Museum website.
+They also show a flare red-head without a version number?
 The versions can be confusing anyway.
 I have no idea where the numbers came from, or why.
 Maybe that's the way they list'em on their site, or did they come from a catalog?
-I just care about the flashlights.

-The top model has the flat end cap dated 2-13-23.
+The top model has the flat end cap dated Dec.
+20-1921 - Feb.13-1923.
 Redhead is not printed on the end cap.
 The Flashlight Museum shows the same end cap on their version #7.
-Below that one is the Phillips 66 redhead with the Phillips 66 logo on the end cap, (has a bulb holder in the end cap).
+Below that one is the 1930's Phillips 66 redhead with the Phillips 66 logo on the end cap, (has a bulb holder in the end cap).
 You can see the Phillips 66 in the Show & Tell section to see the end cap close up.
 Also shown with it... is the flat end cap with the Phillips 66 logo.
 Which now means, there's two models of the Phillips 66 redhead.
 USALite also made another flashlight for Phillips 66, that's not a redhead verision.

-On top is another hard to find red-head.
-The Red-Head Jr. motorist's safety flashlight, with the cone head.
+On top, and to the left is another hard to find red-head.
+The 1940's Red-Head Jr. motorist's safety flashlight, with the cone head.
 There's 3 things that makes this one real different from the others.
 It has an anodized gold colored body, uses 2 C cell batteries, and instead of the stand or ring hanger, it has a... belt clip on the back.
 More info on Junior, in the Show & Tell section.
 Look for the caption...
 Is That You Junior.
-Below Junior, we have a D cell model, which also has a cone shape red-head, and the slide-in ring hanger.
+Below Junior, we have a D cell model, which also has a cone shape red-head, the slide-in ring hanger, and stand.
 I'm still looking for the model without the name plate, which also has a cone shape red-head, but, uses 2 C cell batteries.

 A matching pair of two hard to find 1940's USALite redheads, with and without the stand.
 Both have a plastic lens with USALite Redhead printed on the end cap.
 Both flashlights did not come with a ring hanger.